wp-plugins/very-simple-event-list/readme.txt

 = How do I enter an event website URL (link)? =
 You can enter a domain like this: wordpress.org (the http part will be auto added if not entered).

-= Where are my past events? =
+= Can I list both upcoming and past events? =
-VSEL only lists upcoming (and today's) events in frontend.
-But past events are still listed in backend.
+You can list upcoming or past events in frontend using a different shortcode.
+You should not use both shortcodes on the same page.

 = Other question or comment? =
 Please open a topic in plugin forum or send me a message via my website.